MakDizdar/Datorkonstruktion/README.md

 **Compilation and Synthetization**

-Look at any Makefile in any directory.
+Look at any Makefile in any directory..